RMWinslow/RMWinslow.github.io/3102/diamond.md

 The latter equilibrium is called a bank run.
 It's a kind of self-fulfilling prophecy.
-A bank can be in a situation where they'll be unable to give money back to depositors, but *only if* the depositors *believe* that the bank will be unable to give the money back.
+A bank may unable to give money back to depositors because the depositors *believe* that the bank will be unable to give the money back.

 This is the reason why bank deposits are insured in the US by the Federal Deposit Insurance Corporation (FDIC).
 The idea is that even if a bank run does happen, your money will be safe, and that knowledge itself vastly decreases the chance of a bank run happening in the first place.

-(The main downside of this kind of deposit insurance is moral hazard.
+The main downside of this kind of deposit insurance is moral hazard.
-Moral hazard is when the act of making a risk less dangerous makes people more inclined to engage in risky behavior.)
+Moral hazard is when the act of making a risk less dangerous makes people more inclined to engage in risky behavior.
+Several examples are described at the end of chapter 18.

 <!--
+Comparison to risk compensation?

+Examples of moral hazard / risk compensation:
+- Riskier investments when losses are insured.
+- safer cars leads to riskier driving
+- parachutes lead to people skydiving
+- bike helmets cause cyclists to drive less cautiously
+- flood insurance causes people to build in floodplains

+refer to tullock spike

 All the member banks pay money to the FDIC, and when a bank fails because of a bank run, the FDIC steps in to take over [add more details here]
 -->